ijl/orjson/README.md

 orjson does not and will not support PyPy, embedded Python builds for Android/iOS, or PEP 554 subinterpreters.

+orjson may support PEP 703 free-threading when it is stable.

 Releases follow semantic versioning and serializing a new object type without an opt-in flag is considered a breaking change.